 - it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation

-- the amount of the obligation can be reliably estimated; provisions are measured according to the risk assessment or the exposed charge, based upon best-known elements
+- the amount of the obligation can be reliably estimated; provisions are measured according to the risk assessment or the exposed charge, based upon best-known facts

 Demobilization provisions relate to estimated costs for demobilization of leased facilities at the end of the respective lease period or operating life.

-Warranties provisions relate to the Company’s obligations to replace or repair defective items that become apparent within an agreed period starting from final acceptance of the delivered system.
+Warranty provisions relate to the Company’s obligations to replace or repair defective items that become apparent within an agreed period starting from final acceptance of the delivered system.
 Such warranties are provided to customers on most turnkey sales.
 These provisions are estimated on a statistical basis regarding the Company’s past experience or on an individual basis in the case of any warranty claim already identified.
-This provision is classified as current by nature as it coincides with the production cycle of the Company.
+These provisions are classified as current by nature as it coincides with the production cycle of the Company.

 (i) Property, plant and equipment

 Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
 Historical cost includes expenditure that is directly attributable to the acquisition of such items.
-The capital value of a facility to be leased and operated for a client is the sum of external costs (such as shipyards, subcontractors, suppliers), internal costs (design, engineering, construction supervision, etc.), third party financial costs including interest paid during construction and attributable overheads.
+The capital value of a facility to be leased and operated for a client is the sum of external costs (such as shipyards, subcontractors and suppliers), internal costs (design, engineering, construction supervision, etc.), third party financial costs including interest paid during construction and attributable overhead.

 Subsequent costs are included in the assets’ carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The costs of assets include the initial estimate of costs of demobilization of the asset net of reimbursement expected to be received by the client.
 All other repairs and maintenance are charged to the income statement during the financial period in which they are incurred.

 When significant parts of an item of property, plant and equipment have different useful lives, those components are accounted for as separate line items of property, plant and equipment.
-With the exception of the Thunder Hawk facility, depreciation is calculated on a straight-line basis as follows:
+The depreciation charge is calculated based on future anticipated economic benefits, e.g. based on the unit of production method or on a straight-line basis as follows:

-- Converted tankers 10-20 years (including in Vessels and floating equipment)
+- Converted tankers 10-20 years (included in Vessels and floating equipment)

-- Floating equipment 3-15 years (including in Vessels and floating equipment)
+- Floating equipment 3-15 years (included in Vessels and floating equipment)